jlescarlan11/project-krawl/README.md

 - 📴 **Offline-First** - Downloadable Krawls for areas with inconsistent connectivity
 - 👥 **Community-Curated** - User-driven content with quality control mechanisms
 - 🎓 **Guided Onboarding** - Optional 5-step intro that explains value props, permissions, and quick-start paths ✅ **Implemented** (TASK-046)
+- 🌅 **Landing Hero & Trust Stats** - The new hero experience crowns the landing page with the value proposition, dual call-to-action buttons, and animated trust indicators that spotlight Gems, Krawls, and community growth.
 - 🇵🇭 **Hyperlocal Focus** - Authentic, non-commercial Filipino cultural experiences

 ### Launch Area

 **Cebu City, Philippines** - Initial launch focused exclusively on Cebu City boundaries.

+### Landing Page Hero

+The landing experience now centers on the `HeroSection` and `HeroStatsSection` components from `frontend/components/hero`.
+The hero section carries the tagline _“The Living Map of Filipino Culture”_, renders the hero illustration (`public/hero-cebu.svg`) via `HeroVisual`, and offers the primary “Explore Cebu City” and secondary “Sign In” CTAs powered by the shared button component.
+Directly below, animated trust indicators highlight Gems mapped, Krawls shared, and active Krawlers while formatting large numbers and remaining accessible to screen readers.
+See [`frontend/components/hero/README.md`](./frontend/components/hero/README.md) for usage notes, accessibility considerations, and extension points.

 ---